jessicastow/jessicastow/README.md

-👋 Hi there, I’m @jessicastow
+👋 Hi there, I’m Jessica Stow!

 👩‍🔬 I am a science graduate from the University of Cape Town & Stellenbosch University.